chris-moreton/concourse-pipeline-controller/README.md

 ### Setup Concourse and CredHub

-I recommend using [Control Tower](https://github.com/EngineerBetter/control-tower) to setup Concourse and CredHub.
+Please use [Control Tower](https://github.com/EngineerBetter/control-tower) to setup Concourse and CredHub.

 ### Setting the Pipeline Initialiser pipeline itself